 Tech Stock Potential and Opportunities

 Many of the companies above will continue to hit new highs over the coming years.
 Some might even join the ranks of the tech giants.
-Some will inevitably flounder and fade away, though.
+But some will inevitably flounder and fade away.

 That’s why it’s good to diversify.
 By owning a basket of these companies, you’ll increase your chances of investing in some of the big winners.